 (6) Documentation and reporting regarding cybersecurity events and related incident

-With the NYS DFS regulations comes a slew of requirements that Exabeam can help you meet.
-Our products are designed with compliance in mind, and we deliver a purpose-built solution to help security teams of all sizes stay on top of DFS commitments.
-With Exabeam, security teams benefit from DFS-ready solutions while also having wholly effective threat management capabilities.
+With the NYDFS cybersecurity regulations comes a slew of requirements that Exabeam can help you meet.
+Our products are designed with compliance in mind, and we deliver a purpose-built solution to help security teams of all sizes stay on top of NYDFS commitments.
+With Exabeam, security teams benefit from NYDFS-ready solutions while also having wholly effective threat management capabilities.